Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Simulation, galaxy model, surveys and mock catalogs

-\subsection{The empirical model of galaxies}
+\subsubsection{The empirical model of galaxies}

-We populate the dark matter (sub-)halos in the ELUCID simulation with galaxies of different stellar masses and multi-band luminosities.
-To this end, we first assume that each sub-halo hosts a galaxy and we assign a stellar mass to the galaxy using the empirical model of galaxy formation developed in \citet{Lu2014a, LuZ_etal2015}.
+We populate dark matter (sub-)halos in the ELUCID simulation with galaxies of different stellar masses and multi-band luminosities.
+To this end, we first assume that each sub-halo hosts a galaxy and we assign a stellar mass to the galaxy using the galaxy formation model in \citet{Lu2014a, LuZ_etal2015}.
 The detail of this process is described in \cite{Yangyao2019}.
 In short, the model assumes that galaxies form at the center of dark matter halos, and the growth of central galaxies is a function of dark matter halo mass and redshift.
 A central galaxy becomes a satellite if its host halo is accreted into a more massive halo and becomes a sub-halo.
 Thereafter the star formation rate of the galaxy (thus its growth) is suppressed due to some environmental quenching processes.
 The positions and velocities of galaxies are determined by those of their host halos (for centrals) or sub-halos (for satellites).
 The stellar mass is obtained by integrating the SFR along the branches of the halo merger tree.
 In what follows these galaxies are referred to as {\em model galaxies}.

-\autoref{fig:model_mass} displays the stellar mass function for the model galaxies in the simulation, plotted as solid circles connected by the orange line.
-For comparison, the stellar mass function estimated by \citet{Ilbert2013} from the COSMOS galaxy sample is plotted as solid squares connected by the green line.
+\autoref{fig:model_mass} displays the stellar mass function for model galaxies in the simulation, plotted as solid circles connected by the orange line.
+For comparison, the stellar mass function estimated by \citet{Weaver2022gsmf} from the COSMOS galaxy sample is plotted as solid squares connected by the green line.
 Note that this plot is not meant to make a quantitative comparison between our model prediction and observational data.
-Rather, the qualitative match between the two demonstrates that our model galaxy population provides a realistic sample to construct mock catalogs.
+Rather, the qualitative match between the data and the model demonstrates that our model galaxy population provides a realistic sample to construct mock catalogs.

-\subsection{Luminosity Assignment for Model galaxies}
+\subsubsection{Luminosity assignment for model galaxies}